 - Flatten your chicken breasts so they are roughly the same size: this will ensure they cook evenly and that one side doesn’t end up completely dried out!
 Simply cover in plastic wrap and use a rolling pin or a small frying pan to flatten the thick end slightly.

-- Dry with paper towel: we want our chicken to roast and be golden and flavorful, so we don’t want any of the excess water that might be on it.
+- Dry with paper towels: we want our chicken to roast and be golden and flavorful, so we don’t want any of the excess water that might be on it.
 Drying it before seasoning will give the best results!

 - Cover and let rest: at least 10 minutes!
-You can even let it rest for 20 and I promise it will be so juicy and hot.
+You can even let it rest for 20, and I promise it will be so juicy and hot.
 This keeps the juices inside the meat and gives the spinach a chance to wilt down in the sauce without becoming overcooked and slimy.

-How to store leftover Tuscan Chicken:
+How to store leftovers:

 This Tuscan Chicken Breast is a great option for prepping ahead because it stores easily and is delicious reheated!

-You can store in an airtight container in the refrigerator for up to 4 days provided all of your ingredients were fresh.
+You can store leftover chicken an airtight container in the refrigerator for up to 4 days, provided all of your ingredients are fresh.

-If you stuck to the recipe and used heavy cream (low fat dairy cannot be frozen) you can also store in an airtight freezer container or zip-top bag for up to 3 months, maybe it a great freezer meal!
+If you stuck to the recipe and used heavy cream (low-fat dairy cannot be frozen), you can also store it in an airtight freezer container or a freezer bag for up to 3 months!

-What to serve with Tuscan Chicken Breasts:
+What to serve with this chicken breast recipe:

-We love this with plain, simple pasta, but you can also serve over these Cream Cheese Mashed Potatoes for a touch of indulgence, or these Slow Cooker Mashed Potatoes for a make ahead option.
+We love this chicken breast recipe with plain, simple pasta, but you can also serve over these Cream Cheese Mashed Potatoes for a touch of indulgence or these Slow Cooker Mashed Potatoes for a make-ahead option.

 This Instant Pot Brown Rice is also a great complement for a healthier, gluten-free option.